rscipher001/creator_api/README.md

 ## Automated Test cases

-- Code 1: One table called countries with name and description (Done)
+- CodeOne: One table called countries with name and description (Done)
-- One table called Forms with all types of fields
+- CodeTWo: One table called Forms with all types of fields
-- One table that belongs to user
+- CodeThree: One table that belongs to the user
-- One table belongs to the user and another table like the state
+- CodeFour: One table belongs to the user and another table like the state
-- One table belongs to the user and another table like state and uses parent routes
+- CodeFive: One table belongs to the user and another table like state and uses parent routes
-- Two tables with many-to-many relations
+- CodeFix: Two tables with many-to-many relations
-- Two tables with many-to-many relations and both belong to the user
+- CodeSeven: Two tables with many-to-many relations and both belong to the user
-- One table with storage.
+- CodeEight: One table with storage.
-- One global singleton
+- CodeNineOne global singleton
-- One singleton to the user
+- CodeTen: One singleton to the user
-- One singleton that belongs to another table
+- CodeEleven: One singleton that belongs to another table
 - All the above tables with RBAC and without RBAC
 - All the above tables with and without mailer
 - All the above tables with different databases